Definition of a classic How a literary work earns classic status

 The conception of a standard

-The word classic is not only about quality or status.
-As in the literary movement classicism, it is rather about some rules ro standards, decorum, which an artist should follow.
+The word classic has far wider connotations than merely quality or status.
+As in the literary movement classicism, it is rather about some rules of standards, decorum, which an artist should follow.
 The French classicism in the 17th century had strict rules about how a drama would look like.

-Whereas the word classic refers to a value or standard in a broader sence, the word classical refers to certain things and most often the epoch of the Greek and Roman antique.
+Whereas the word classic refers to a value or standard in a broader sense, the word classical refers to certain things and most often the epoch of the Greek and Roman antique.
 The words are further blended by the fact that many art works from the period is called classic.
-Not that all work from that era can be considered classics by any means, but they belong to an era which itself has set standards for many art forms.
+Although not all works from that era can be considered classics by any means, they do belong to an era which itself has set standards for many art forms.

 The value of seminal elements